persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-03-14-asp-net-core-web-api-crud-functionality.md

   - angular
   - ms-sql
   - c#
+  - rest-api
 ---

-ASP.NET Core 2.0 Web API with C# showing a dataset of Persons by MVC / Web API
+ASP.NET Core 2.0 REST API with C# showing a dataset of Persons by MVC / Web API

 Traditional webhosting is used for the Application
 <a href="https://persons.api.core.persteenolsen.com" target="_blank" title="Show persons as a webservice">Try the demo...</a>